Free things in Malaga. Try and enjoy!

 2. Alcazaba and Castillo de Gibralfaro

-If you are a fan of architecture and history, you should definitely visit Alcazaba Fortress and Gibralfaro castle.
+If you are a fan of architecture and history, you should visit Alcazaba Fortress and Gibralfaro castle.
 These are the most amazing landmarks of Málaga and they are unmissable for you to visit.

 Both of these landmarks are located on a hill, so it is important to take in mind that you should put on your best walking shoes.